 Welcome to the world of competitive, "high stakes," standardized psychological tests in the 21st century.
 The questions you just faced were actual problems from a past version of the LSAT-the Law School Admission Test.
 Whether or not a student is admitted into law school in the United States is almost entirely determined by that person's score on the LSAT and undergraduate college grade point average.
 Thus, one's future can depend to a tremendous extent on a single score from a single test given in a tension-packed morning or afternoon.
+Despite efforts to improve tests like the LSAT to increase diversity (Pashley, Thornton, & Duffy, 2005), standardized tests tend to disadvantage women and ethnic minorities (Sackett, Schmitt, Ellingson, & Kabin, 2001).
 Similar problems appear on the GRE-the Graduate Record Exam, a test that plays a major role in determining who gets to study at the graduate level in the United States.
-(Later in this book we shall discuss how to prepare for such tests and what their significance, or predictive validity, is.)
+(Later in this book we discuss how to prepare for such tests and what their significance, or predictive validity, is.)